 Your spouse or partner must be served a copy of ALL of the forms filed with the court.
 This includes:

-- Either form FL-120 (if you are responding to a petition for divorce) or
+- Form FL-120 (if you are responding to a petition for divorce or domestic partnership) or

 - Any temporary orders you may have asked the court for